terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/Overview/ApplicationLayering.txt

     * - No.
       - Details
     * - | (1)
-      - | Bean definitions that depend on the environment (like dataSource etc).
+      - Directory to define configurations depends on the environment for all environments.
     * - | (2)
+      - Directory to define configurations depeands on each environment.

+        The directory name is used as the name to identify the environment.
+    * - | (3)
+      - Directory to define configurations depeands on each environment.

+        The sub directory structure and files are same as (4).
+    * - | (4)
+      - Directory to define configurations depeands on the local development environment.
+    * - | (5)
+      - Bean definitions that depend on the local development environment (like dataSource etc).
+    * - | (6)
-      - | Property definitions which depend on the environment.
+      - Property definitions which depend on the local development environment.
+    * - | (7)
+      - Log output definitions which depend on the local development environment.

 .. note::

-  The purpose of separating [projectname]-domain and [projectname]-web into different projects is to prevent reverse dependency among them.
+    The purpose of separating [projectName]-domain and [projectName]-web into different projects is to prevent reverse dependency among them.

-  It is natural that [projectname]-web uses [projectname]-domain; however, [projectname]-domain must not refer projectname]-web.
+    It is natural that [projectName]-web uses [projectName]-domain; however, [projectName]-domain must not refer projectname]-web.

-  If configruation elements of both, [projectname]-web and [projectname]-domain, are kept in a single project, it may lead to an incorrect reference by mistake.
+    If configruation elements of both, [projectName]-web and [projectName]-domain, are kept in a single project, it may lead to an incorrect reference by mistake.
-  It is strongly recommended to prevent reference to [projectname]-web from [projectname]-domain by separating the project and setting order of reference.
+    It is strongly recommended to prevent reference to [projectName]-web from [projectName]-domain by separating the project and setting order of reference.

 .. note::

-  The reason for creating [projectname]-env is to separate the information depending on the environment and thereby enable switching of environment.
+    The reason for creating [projectName]-env is to separate the information depending on the environment and thereby enable switching of environment.

-  For example, set local development environment by default and at the time of building the application, create war file without including [projectname]-env.
+    For example, set local development environment by default and at the time of building the application, create war file without including [projectName]-env.
     By creating a separate jar for integration test environment or system test environment, deployment becomes possible just by replacing the jar of corresponding environment.

     Further, it is also possible to minimize the changes in case of project where RDBMS being used changes.

     If the above point is not considered, contents of configuration files have to changed according to the target environment and the project has to be re-build.

     For further details regarding significance of creating a separate project for environment dependent files, refer to \ :doc:`../Appendix/EnvironmentIndependency`\ .

 .. raw:: latex